rogchap/rogchap.com/content/posts/building-an-assembler.md

 	}
 }
 ```
-The scanners job is to read one `rune` at a time and return a `Token` and the `string` literal of what it "scanned".
+The scanners job is to read one `rune` at a time and return a `Token` and the `string` literal of what it scanned.

 For the Hack Assembly Language whitespace means nothing, so we can safely skip any found (the indentation in the example is only for readability):
 ```go